 – With whom would you live in that castle?
 Do you know any princess?

-- Can you describe her, what color are her eyes?
-Hair?
+- Can you describe her?
+What color are her eyes and hair?

-- Guga (7-year-old): I don’t remember… they are of a beautiful color.
+Guga: I don’t remember… they are of a beautiful color!
 It does not matter, she is the best!
 Once we will live with her in a palace!
 That’s it!
 Ok, we are running away!
 Bye!

-- Mate (6-year-old): I hear, you are talking about Annamaria!
+Mate: I hear, you are talking about Anna-Maria!
 Can I also speak about her?
 She is a cry-baby and she is used to pull our hair!
 Sometimes she pulls her own and cries!
 It is so funny!

 – Gulnazi, what do you give your children to eat?
 What do you have for dinner?

-- Gulnazi, does anybody help you, your neighbors or anybody else?
+- Gulnazi, does anybody help you?
+Neighbors, strangers?

-- Gulnazi, you probably know, that whole Georgia reads the articles of our Fund.
+– Gulnazi, you probably know, that whole Georgia reads the articles of our Fund.
 The officials from the governmental bodies too.
+What do you expect?
 Do you think, there will be any response?

 Gulnazi: The only thing that scares me is that social workers can take away my children.
 If something happens, they always threaten people to take the children away!
 But I hope that they will just ask how we are doing.
 Or maybe they will offer us a better room, or they will help with the eye treatment, or just with food.
 We are experiencing a hard time now, a very hard time.

-At the beginning of our story, we asked you to close one eye and read the story till the end.
-Did you manage to?
-Was it hard?
-Guga lives like that.
+The nice little boy Guga lives with one eye.
 He is losing sight of his second eye and we have to stop it.
 We will help him!
 We cannot restore his sight, but we can preserve whatever he has.